apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 The `close()` call MAY fail during its operation.

-1. Callers of the API MUST expect for some calls to fail and SHOULD code appropriately.
+1. Callers of the API MUST expect for some calls to  `close()` to fail and SHOULD code appropriately.
 Catching and swallowing exceptions, while common, is not always the ideal solution.
 1. Even after a failure, `close()` MUST place the stream into a closed state.
 Follow-on calls to `close()` are ignored, and calls to other methods